 If you are a crafter, then you have no doubt heard of Etsy before.
-Etsy is home to more than 800,000 shops ran by sellers who make all sorts of things like handmade soaps, clothing, jewelry, music and a lot more.
+Etsy is home to more than 800,000 shops ran by sellers who make all sorts of things like handmade soaps, clothing, crafts, jewelry, music, and a lot more.

 With handmade items in every category imaginable, shoppers can find just about everything they want at Etsy.

 It’s a great marketplace for crafters to connect with buyers who may be interested in their handmade goods.

 Etsy was created in 2005 but didn’t really pick up momentum until 2009.
 That’s when Etsy received $615,000 in funding from investors, which attracted thousands of crafters who made the choice to sell their goods on Etsy’s marketplace.

 That was then, and this is now.
 So let’s take a look at if you can still make money with Etsy, how much, and how it’s done.

 There are lots of stories of Etsy sellers that are doing well, selling thousands of products, but how can you know for sure?